nuwave/lighthouse/docs/2.6/api-reference/directives.md

 }
 ```

-Other then global middleware defined in the [configuration](../getting-started/configuration.md), field middleware
+Other than global middleware defined in the [configuration](../getting-started/configuration.md), field middleware
 only applies to the specific field it is defined on.
 This has the benefit of limiting errors
 to particular fields and not failing an entire request if a middleware fails.